mgranchelli/covid19-fake-news-detection/README.md

 # Covid19 Fake News Detection
-This project is a Fake News Detection for the Machine Learning and Intelligent System courses at Roma Tre Univeristy.
+This project is a Fake News Detection for the Machine Learning and Intelligent System courses at Roma Tre University.
 The goal is a binary classification task (real vs fake) and benchmark the annotated dataset with machine learning techniques.

 ## Contributors